TELEVISION POLICY MANUAL

 Excessive perfume or cologne can be unappealing in a closed studio environment.

-TV 6 is a closed in environment, smokers should refrain from smoking 30 minutes prior to coming into the station as to not cause discomfort to their co-workers.
+TECH TV is a closed in environment, smokers should refrain from smoking 30 minutes prior to coming into the station as to not cause discomfort to their co-workers.

 Also be aware of your oral hygiene; if you eat spicy food before coming to the studio, please be conscious of your breath.